 I purchased four small pieces of vintage artwork a few years ago.
 Each picture represents a season cast upon the same house and yard.
 Place a spring scene on a tray, and give the children a prompt to write or draw about the scene.
 This prompt leaves space for loads of creativity and imagination suited to the individual child.

 We love this book as you can see by the worn edges!
 We leave it out for use at any moment.
 I challenge my boys to identify the wildflowers in our area.
 Leave this book on your spring shelves.
 Have the child choose one of the many flowers within these pages.
 From that point, invite the child to research the wildflower, trace it, and draw the flower.

 Trace a Robin

 We love our robins here in the Pacific Northwest.
-Robin are survivors that adapt over the winter.
+Robins are survivors that adapt over the winter.
 I am always amazed by the survivors.
-As spring descends upon us, the robin come out in full force hunting for worms and other goodies to eat.
+As spring descends upon us, the robin comes out in full force hunting for worms and other goodies to eat.

 One of our favorite art activities is a seed mosaic!
 We did one for Valentine’s Day a few years ago.
 Parts of the Seed is also a fun activity for kids.
 If you need a wonderful book list, check out this list of children’s books about seeds!

 With every new month comes new inspiration.
 Here are a few easy Montessori spring shelf ideas.
 I like to rotate work out of my boys’ Montessori room fairly often.

 The idea for this tray actually came from my 3.5-year-old.
 We had a few nature items around his play area.
 I watched him walk over to his cabinet to retrieve his scissors.
 Then he began clipping the cone intently.

 What an amazing variation for cutting works!
 I saw the shell and thought it’d be the perfect vessel to catch the scraps.
 Aims include fine motor skills.
 Indirect aims include writing.

 Woodchip Clothespin Transfer